 The Blueprint Duration Analysis Chart shows the average time taken for every business process to finish.
 This will help you predict how long a particular request will take to close.
 If you find that a process usually takes too long, you can dive in to other detailed reports to see how you can optimize it.

 The Blueprint Usage Report for Stages shows you how many requests are at a particular stage of a process at that time.
-This will help you identify the stages and loops where jobs are stalling in the pipeline, and analyze them further to identify the root cause.
+This will help you identify the stages and loops where requests are stalling in the pipeline, and analyze them further to identify the root cause.

 The Stage Utilization Chart shows you how many cards are currently at each stage of a process, grouped by owners or any dropdown you have in the service.
 This gives you a more granular look at your business operations, and helps identify any bottlenecks in your processes.